jro31/jethro-codes/_articles/projects/blocks-falling.md

 },
 ```

-So with this, when our app loads, we check local storage for an existing top score, and set it to `topScore`.
+So with this, when our app loads, we check local storage for an existing top score, and set it to `state.topScore`.

 Then, at the end of the game, when `status` is updated to `'game-over'`, the other `useEffect` block is run: